realglobe-Inc/sugo-demo-module/README.md

 #!/usr/bin/env node

 /**
- * Example usage of the terminal
+ * Example usage of the caller
  */
 'use strict'